The uniformization of the moduli space of principally polarized abelian 6-folds: Degenerations of Prym-Tyurin-Kanev varieties

-on $H_1^{(-5)}$. \end{theorem} \begin{proof} The first statement is immediate: the limit of Jacobians as a group is a torus with the character group $H_1(\Gamma,\bZ)$, and the Prym-Tyurin varieties are obtained by taking the $(-5)$-eigenspace.
+on $H_1^{(-5)}$. \end{theorem} \begin{proof} The first statement is immediate: the limit of the Jacobians as a group is a torus with the character group $H_1(\Gamma,\bZ)$, and the PTK varieties are obtained by taking the $(-5)$-eigenspace.

 Every internal edge $e_i$ of $T$ corresponds to a node of the curve $E$.
 Over it, there are $27$ nodes of the curve $C$.
 The map is \'etale, so the local coordinates $z_i^s$ for the smoothings of these nodes can be identified with the local coordinate $z_i$.
 By Section~\ref{sec:degs-jacobians}, the matrix for the monodromy around $z_i^s=0$ is $((e_i^s)^*)^2$.
-The monodromy matrix for Prym-Tyurin varieties is obtained by adding these $27$ matrices together and restricting them to the $(-5)$-eigenspace. \end{proof}
+The monodromy matrix for PTK varieties is obtained by adding these $27$ matrices together and restricting to the $(-5)$-eigenspace. \end{proof}